-Note: The location of core dump files may vary according to your operating system configuration.
-Other security settings may prevent Impala from writing core dumps even when this option is enabled.

-- Authorization using the open source Sentry plugin.
-Specify the -server\name and authorization\policy\file options as part of the IMPALA\SERVER\ARGS and IMPALA\STATE\STORE\ARGSsettings to enable the core Impala support for authentication.
+- The location of core dump files may vary according to your operating system configuration. - Other security settings may prevent Impala from writing core dumps even when this option is enabled. - On systems managed by Cloudera Manager, the default location for core dumps is on a temporary filesystem, which can lead to out-of-space issues if the core dumps are large, frequent, or not removed promptly.
+To specify an alternative location for the core dumps, filter the Impala configuration settings to find the core_dump_dir option, which is available in Cloudera Manager 5.4.3 and higher.
+This option lets you specify a different directory for core dumps for each of the Impala-related daemons. - Authorization using the open source Sentry plugin.
+Specify the -server_name and -authorization_policy_file options as part of the IMPALA_SERVER_ARGS and IMPALA_STATE_STORE_ARGS settings to enable the core Impala support for authentication.
 See Starting the impalad Daemon with Sentry Authorization Enabled for details. - Auditing for successful or blocked Impala queries, another aspect of security.
-Specify the -audit\event\log\dir=directory\path option and optionally the -max\audit\event\log\file\size=number\of\queries and -abort\on\failed\audit\event options as part of the IMPALA\SERVER\ARGS settings, for each Impala node, to enable and customize auditing.
+Specify the -audit_event_log_dir=directory_path option and optionally the -max_audit_event_log_file_size=number_of_queries and -abort_on_failed_audit_event options as part of the IMPALA_SERVER_ARGS settings, for each Impala node, to enable and customize auditing.
 See Auditing Impala Operations for details. - Password protection for the Impala web UI, which listens on port 25000 by default.
-This feature involves adding some or all of the --webserver\password\file, --webserver\authentication\domain, and --webserver\certificate\file options to the IMPALA\SERVER\ARGS and IMPALA\STATE\STORE\ARGS settings.
-See Security Guidelines for Impala for details. - Another setting you might add to IMPALA\SERVER\ARGS is a comma-separated list of query options and values:
+This feature involves adding some or all of the --webserver_password_file, --webserver_authentication_domain, and --webserver_certificate_file options to the IMPALA_SERVER_ARGS and IMPALA_STATE_STORE_ARGS settings.
+See Security Guidelines for Impala for details. - Another setting you might add to IMPALA_SERVER_ARGS is a comma-separated list of query options and values:

-'''

 -default_query_options='option=value,option=value,...'

-'''